Sewer Pipe Relining

 How Does Sewer Pipe Relining Work?

-First, the sewer pipe is cleaned with a high pressure water jetter that removes all roots and sludge from inside.
+The sewer pipe relining process begins with the sewer pipe being cleaned with a high pressure water jetter that removes all roots and sludge from inside.
 This is followed by a sewer pipe video inspection to determine the length of pipe that has to be relined.
 Then, a long special fabric tube is cut to the correct length and the self hardening part A and part B epoxy resins are mixed and used to completely saturate the fabric tube.

 The fabric tube is then either pulled into the broken pipe or air pressure is used to shoot the liner into the pipe.
 Then the fabric tube is inflated with air for 2-4 hours while the resin hardens with assistance from steam.

 After the new liner is fully cured, a final pipe video inspection is made for quality control.